HassanBhutt/SpringMvc-BookApplication/README.md

 # SpringMvc-BookApplication
-Developed a java spring mvc based book application.
+Developed a web based Book Application.
+The Application is developed in java spring mvc.